Freedom Fry: 2019 EPs

 During 2019 Freedom Fry released a new 3-song EP every month.
 Each EP consisted of two original songs and a cover.
 The covers included songs from Carly Simon, Elton John, Styx, The Smiths, The Strokes, and others.
 Their cover of Clint Eastwood by Gorillaz was used as the end credits song during the Season 1 finale of The Morning Show starring Jennifer Aniston and Reese Witherspoon.
 In June 2019 the duo released a remix of Bad Guy by Billie Eilish on their SoundCloud page.

 Songs from the West Coast LP

 In May 2020 Freedom Fry released the "Songs from the West Coast" LP.
 It was recorded on location at several iconic California destinations: Bungalow 87 of the Chateau Marmont, the Gypsy Rocks room of the Madonna Inn, Joshua Tree National Park, and Santa Catalina Island.
 Notable collaborations on songs from the album include rapper Vic Mensa and drummer Joey Waronker.

 L'Invitation LP

 In April 2021 Freedom Fry released L'Invitation, their first full-length French-language album.
 The track "Le Point Zéro" was featured in the 2023 Blumhouse Productions and Universal Pictures horror-comedy M3GAN.

+In 2022, Freedom Fry collaborated with California rapper/producer A-F-R-O for their single, “Mr. Nobody.”